 STEM Action Center Grants and Sponsorships

-The STEM Competition Grant was designed to support Utah students, grades K-12, participating in STEM competitions throughout the state.
+The STEM Competition Grant is designed to support Utah students, grades K-12, participating in STEM competitions throughout the state.
 This grant replaces the student Fairs, Camp, and Competitions Grant.
 Award amounts range between $500 to $5,000.

 The STEM Action Center values organizations who are dedicated to STEM education in Utah.
 This funding should serve three purposes: broaden student/community impact, increase student/community resources, and encourage student/community involvement in STEM activities.

 The K-12 Math Personalized Learning Software Grant provides schools and districts with access to a selection of math personalized learning software programs to improve student outcomes in mathematics literacy.
-Educators have access to software that generates personalized math lessons based on individual students’ abilities and aptitudes.
+Educators have access to software that generates personalized math lessons based on individual student's abilities and aptitudes.
 These programs are high-quality, cost-effective, and improve student achievement.
 Our rigorous evaluation process for these technologies shows a statistically significant relationship between program use and improved student outcomes in math.
 This initiative has consistently improved students’ growth and proficiency in mathematics.

 This program focuses on locally-identified needs associated with STEM learning for K-12 teachers.
 These efforts connect thousands of teachers to opportunities to create valuable STEM-based curricula and teaching practices.
 Funded activities include coaching, mentoring, self-reflection, off-contract work, and effective professional learning communities (PLCs).